Zinc-30/product_attribute_summary/README.md

-# product_attribute_summary
+# Product Review Based Keyphrase Extraction and Summary
-This repository contains some basic methods for product automatic attributes discovery and summary
+This repository contains some basic methods for Keyphrase Extraction currently

 ## Data preprocess